garviiii/instagram_reel_summariser/README.md

-a simple app for those who don't want to watch reels but want to get knowledge from them :)
+A simple app for people who want the knowledge from reels without actually watching them :)